temporalio/documentation/README.md

 ## How to get approval to put up a Pull Request

-We absolutely encourage contributions!

-But to save time you must let us know what you plan to change before submitting a Pull Request.
+We absolutely encourage contributions, but we need to know what you plan to change.

-If you aren't part of the temporalio organization, you must file a Github issue https://github.com/temporalio/documentation/issues.
+If you aren't part of the temporalio organization, [file a Github issue](https://github.com/temporalio/documentation/issues) to suggest a change.

-If you are part of the temporalio organization, you must use Temporal’s internal tracking system to submit a Work Task to our team.
+If you are part of the temporalio organization, use Temporal’s internal tracking system to submit a Work Task to our team.

 You must receive approval from us in both cases before submitting a Pull Request.
 If you submit a Pull Request without proper approval, we will close it.